tleecsm/VoVTCG/www/data/cards.md

  - Rank: 1

-When this fortification takes damage, target leader gains +1 Life.
+Whenever a unit arrives at this fortification, target leader gains +1 Life (<i>this can increase their Life above its maximum value</i>).
 <br>

 ##### ALP.MEL.012